Does Your HVAC Unit Suffer From The Dirty Sock Syndrome?

 The cause of those nasty odors is simple; bacteria grow in the HVAC system coils.
 The coils become both cool and damp, creating perfect conditions in which bacteria grow, and when the heating is switched on the nasty smell erupts and the occupants in the property are left puzzled as to what is causing it.

 When Can you Notice Dirty Sock Syndrome?

 Dirty sock syndrome becomes noticeable when the heating goes into action and there is a smell of mildew in the air.
-The odor also becomes apparent when the outdoor temperature plummets below 40F and the HVAC switches to defrost.
+The odor also becomes apparent when the outdoor temperature plummets below 40°F and the HVAC switches to defrost.
 The musty smell is also likely to become noticeable when people decide to switch on the air conditioning once the heating is switched off.

 Why Should You Get Rid Of Dirty Sock Syndrome?

 Aside from the nasty odors, which are sometimes compared with those experienced in locker rooms, there is another good reason why dirty sock syndrome should be dealt with.
 It is your health.
-Bacteria is associated with disease and it is in your interest, as well that of your family and others staying at the property, to get the problem dealt with as quickly as possible.
+Bacteria are associated with disease and it is in your interest, as well as that of your family and others staying at the property, to get the problem dealt with as quickly as possible.

 It is still worthwhile ruling out what else might be causing the musky odors.
-This means checking out whether there are damp towels and cloths in the kitchen and bathrooms or any other causes of damp in the home.
+This means checking out whether there are damp towels and cloths in the kitchen and bathrooms or any other causes of dampness in the home.

 How To Get Rid Of Dirty Sock Syndrome?

 The best way to get rid of the nasty musky aroma is by thoroughly cleaning the coils in the HVAC system.
 A non-acid cleaner can be used to cleanse the evaporator coil.
 Our technicians can perform a thorough cleaning.